djdron/vortextracker/readme.txt

 - Ivan Roshin for help in writing new ZX PT3-player.
 - Jecktor for addapting PT3-player sources to XAS.
 - HalfElf for using in xLook Far Manager plug-in.
+- Karbofos for testing, suggestions and test modules.
+- Ch41ns4w for wishes about TS-mode.

 Thanks to musicians using VT II:
 Shiru Otaku